 A rail trail is the conversion of a disused railway into a multi-use path, typically for non-motorized use like walking, cycling and sometimes horse riding, snowshoeing and nordic skiing.
-The characteristics of former tracks — flat, long, low gradient, frequently running through historical areas, is perfect for families to discover scenic landscapes in a safe, fun manner.
+The characteristics of former tracks — flat, long, low gradient, frequently running through historical areas, is perfect for families to discover scenic landscapes with amenities along the way.

 Between Cranbrook & Wardner (43.5 km / 27 mi)

 This section of the Trans Canada / Great Trail links Cranbrook to Wardner via the Isadore Canyon.The trail is a packed gravel surface, which is half on old rail grade and half new trail.
 Trail highlights could include Cranbrook's Community Forest located just off the Isadore Canyon Trail.
 And the Wardner Provincial Park is a lovely day-use park on the river bank within Wardner.